 Functional Dry Needling for Musculoskeletal Pain

-The Functional Dry Needling (FDN) microcredential gives clinicians the proper safety and training for the insertion of fine filament needles into neuromuscular junctions' / motor points / tender points as well as how to stimulate dysfunctional muscles in order to bring improved function and decreased pain to patients.
+The Functional Dry Needling (FDN) microcredential gives clinicians the proper safety and training for the insertion of filament needles into neuromuscular junctions, motor points, and tender points.
+The course also teaches how to stimulate dysfunctional muscles in order to bring improved function and decreased pain to patients.
 This course will provide ample practical time to test, practice and perfect the art and science of Functional Dry Needling.

 Date and Location: